galaxyproject/SARS-CoV-2/genomics/4-Variation/README.md

  1. Two resources list read data available for SARS-CoV-2: [SARS-CoV-2 resource](https://www.ncbi.nlm.nih.gov/core/assets/genbank/files/ncov-sequences.yaml) and [SRA itself](https://www.ncbi.nlm.nih.gov/sra/?term=txid2697049[Organism:noexp]).
  2. We pull accession numbers from these two resources ([genbank.txt](genbank.txt) and [sra.txt](sra.txt)) and compute their union ([union.txt](union.txt))
  3. From the list obtained at the previous step we exclude bad datasets and non human samples (see [this file](acc2exclude.txt) or view datasets directly in [run selector](https://trace.ncbi.nlm.nih.gov/Traces/study/?acc=SRR11085733%2CSRR11085797%2CSRR11085741%2CSRR11085740%2CSRR11085738%2CSRR11085737%2CSRR11085736%2CSRR11092056%2CSRR11092057%2CSRR11092058%2CSRR11092059%2CSRR11092060%2CSRR11092061%2CSRR11092062%2CSRR11092063%2CSRR11092064&ff=on#)).
 This produces a list of current SRA accession: [current.txt](current.txt).
  4. Finally, we restrict this list to only datasets produced with the Illumina platform ([current_illumina.txt](current_illumina.txt)).
 Oxford Nanopore data is used later to confirm indel polymorphisms.

-To understand the extent of sequence variation within these samples we performed the following analysis.
+This is done by uploading accessions listed in
+[current.txt](current.txt) to SRA Run Selector and filtering on `platform=ILLUMINA`.

+Next we fetch fastq datasets for accession listed in [current_illumina.txt](current_illumina.txt) using Galaxy's wrapper for `fasterq-dump` located in **"Get data"** tool section.
+We also download Genbank file for SARS-CoV-2 reference [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
+Finally we apply the following workflows to Paired and Single end data, respectively:

 ### Analysis of Illumina Paired End data